Call For Papers

 • Large Language Models (LLMs) applications for InfoSec + Security vulnerabilities of LLMs

-We invite both original submissions and presentations submitted very recently at other venues (since January 2024) for conference talks and posters.
+We invite both original submissions and presentations submitted very recently at other venues (since January 2026) for conference talks and posters.

 Accepted talks will be presented as talks of 20 minutes in length with up to 5 minutes of discussion period after each talk.
 Talks will also be recorded and made publicly available after the conference.
 The poster session will be held live and in person during the CAMLIS event.

-While not required, once accepted (i.e., after the double-blind review process), authors are encouraged to provide code, data, and documentation from their research in a publically accessible forma or repository (e.g., GitHub).
+While not required, once accepted (i.e., after the double-blind review process), authors are encouraged to provide code, data, and documentation from their research in a publically accessible format or repository (e.g., GitHub).
 This will help to facilitate scientific reproducibility of impactful research within our community and help to generate innovative research in a timelier and streamlined manner.

-You will be provided with an easel and 36" x 48" board to fix your poster to.
+Accepted posters will be provided with an easel and 36" x 48" board to fix your poster to.
 Portrait/tall orientation is recommended, no tri-folds.